The music world has seen its share of ups and downs ever since music came into existence, played and enjoyed.

 “This adds to the huge chunk of my turnover.
 To play the physical format of music, you need systems that cater to those formats,” added Jude.

-“The physical formats of music are not going to enjoy the popularity as the streaming platforms because moving ahead with the technology is necessary.
-Streaming is doing exactly what it is supposed to do.
+“The physical formats of music are not going to enjoy the popularity as the streaming platforms.
+Moving ahead with the technology is necessary.
 From a consumption point of view, everybody has more access to music than they ever had before.
-But, that doesn’t mean the physical formats would die completely, they’ll continue to exist as niche markets catering to a very specific customer base.
-It’s a small community which will continue to grow because there are younger listeners among us who like to stick the older formats of music.
+But, that doesn’t mean the physical formats would die completely.
+They will continue to exist as niche markets catering to a very specific customer base.
+It’s a small community which will continue to grow because there are younger listeners among us who like the older formats of music.
 They appreciate the older formats of music,” explains Jude.